derekcrosslu/video_selector/README.md

 ###### This is Extra Bonus part of the assignment presented after the Friday deadline #######
 ```#Cleaned out create-react-app related files and setup Webpack config
 ##refactor and fixed minor bugs
-##Jest would not render custom player
+##Jest would not render custom player, please refer to main branch for testing demo

 ###### Switching branches and installing new packages #######################################
 git checkout extrabonus